Tornado3P9/installscript-linux/README.md

 Now you can start *Firefox* with the shortcut `Windows key + W` or by typing `firefox` into the command line.
 Start your *File Manager* with the shortcut `Windows key + F` or by typing `thunar` into the command line.

-You can find most configuration files in your home directory (cd /home/$USER/).
-Type 'Ctrl+H' to display the hidden files in the file explorer or `ls -a` in the terminal.
+You can find most configuration files in your home directory (`cd /home/$USER/`).
+Use the shortcut `Ctrl+H` to display the hidden files in the file explorer or `ls -a` in the terminal.
 The names of hidden files or directories start with a dot, e.g. `.config`.
 The configuration files, addons and bookmarks of firefox reside at `/home/$USER/.mozilla/`.
 Deleting the directory `.mozilla` gives you the experience of a "freshly installed firefox" without any customizations.
 Handle with care.